radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 This command imports the resource and its dependencies.

 >[!warning] This command does not import wizard artifacts (such as the XML files), except for  Global Identity Builder project artifacts.
+This command also does not import persistent cache configurations on naming contexts - it only imports the underlying non-cached configuration and you must reconfigure persistent cache again after importing into the target environment.

 **Usage:**
 <br>`resource-import -path <path> [-apply] [-instance <instance>][-interactive] [-overwrite] [-skip <name>] [-skipregex <skipregex>]`